 Helpline calls are answered by trained telephone counselors at River Valley Behavioral Health in Owensboro.
 KYCPG conducts an annual training seminar for the helpline staff on problem and addicted gambling.
-Beginning in 2016, the helpline service also can respond to texts sent to either number, and chat services are available at www.kygamblinghelp.org and www.kycpg.org.
-Calls to the two helpline numbers total more than 300 per month, with approximately 30 per month provided with referrals or information on problem gambling.
+Beginning in 2016, the helpline service also can respond to texts sent to either number, and chat services are available at www.kygamblinghelp.org.
+Communication to the two helpline numbers total more than 300 per month.
+Historically, approximately 30 calls per month are provided with referrals or information on problem gambling; however, in 2021 helpline staff report an increase in calls and services provided.
+The amount of communications with the helpline via text is nearing half of all contacts.

-Calls from Kentuckians to the 1-800-GAMBLER helpline (and 1-800-522-4700) over the past 19 years show that people from all walks of life suffer with disordered gambling.
+Calls from Kentuckians to the 1-800-GAMBLER helpline (and 1-800-522-4700) over the past 23 years show that people from all walks of life suffer with disordered gambling.
 The helpline receives calls from all areas of the state, racial/ethnic backgrounds, and socio-economic circumstances.
 Also, the calls are about equally divided between men and women.
 About 2-3 percent of the monthly calls have come from persons under 21 years of age.